Westminster Kennel Club Dog Show 2016 Winners

 Congratulations to all of the winners:

-Rumor the German shepherd from the hunting group, who we thought was going to take the win.
+Rumor the German Shepherd from the herding group, who we thought was going to take the win.

 Bogey the Samoyed from the working group.